Rotten Tomatoes = 35 / 60

 Deadly Presence

 A girl becomes possessed by the spirit of a serial killer when she and two friends perform a seance in one of the murder houses.
 Obviously an amateur pet project by Shane Cole and Megan Lynn; writing, directing, photography, acting and a multitude of other credits.
 You have to admire making a film for $1600 and getting it on Amazon Prime.
 However, the money was not well spent.
 Beyond the embarrassingly amateur look to the film, the dialogue and pacing were just awful ...every scene nearly put me to sleep.

 Rotten Tomatoes = 100 / 79

 At age 18, in 1992, Sandy Tan wanted to make a film more than anything else.
-Her and a group of friends made a road movie in Singapore ...something no one else was doing.
+Along with a group of friends, she made a road movie in Singapore ...something no one else was doing.
 After creating 70 rolls of film, their director took everything and disappeared.
 Sandy Tan now tells her remarkable story of dreams destroyed and regained in this personal and heartfelt biography.
 I don't normally watch biographies but this one was well worth the time and the journey.

 Kingsman 1: The Secret Service

 Rotten Tomatoes = 74 / 84

 A billionaire believes the way to solve the world's problems is to transmit an audio signal that causes everyone to want to kill each other.
 In the meantime, the Kingsman are recruiting a new member into their organization of secret agents.
 Fantastic way to start off a franchise.
 Supremely colorful characters, involved, compelling story, incredibly well defined and choreographed action scenes (especially the Kentucky church scene ...WOW!) and enough humor to keep you smiling the whole time.
 Flint and Bond, step aside.